 What is Amazon’s Unified Ad Marketplace?

 The Unified Ad Marketplace is Amazon’s server-side header bidding solution.
 You can call it a server-side wrapper.
 Just like any other server-side setup, the header bidding auction takes place on Amazon’s servers.
 The servers are connected to the demand straight from Amazon as well as other major SSPs like District M, OpenX, Pubmatic, Oath, and Rubicon Project.

 The ad tech industry expects Amazon to be the one potential competitor that can challenge the duopoly and make a difference.
 And it’s going in the right direction as Amazon recently became one of the top demand partners for publishers all over the world.

 So, coming from Amazon, the Unified Ad Marketplace has enjoyed its fair share of hype.
-But the Amazon brand is not the only reason behind the popularity.
+But the Amazon brand is not the only reason behind its popularity.
 Both [TAM and UAM] have historically yielded excellent results for the publishers.

 Benefits of the Unified Ad Marketplace